saqijaan/saqijaan/README.md

 - 👋 Hi, I’m @saqijaan.
 A Senior software developer, having experience of working with laravel projects.
 - 👀 I’m interested in new ideas and open source projects built with laravel.
 - 🌱 I’m currently learning React Native.
-- 💞️ I’m looking to collaborate on open source projects build with laravel.
+- 💞️ I’m looking to collaborate on open source projects built with laravel.
 - 📫 Reach me at saqiba874@gmail.com

 <!---